 - Clone an existing layout - hover to the right of the layout you want to start with under the Actions column and select Clone.
 A new duplicate layout will be created with the same name prepended with "[Copy]" for you to edit and assign to products.

 - Modify an existing layout - To modify an existing or cloned layout, select Edit and drag a custom field from the Available Fields column to the Visible Fields column.
+You can also use the search function to quickly find the custom fields you need from the list.
 Drop your custom field into the section where you want it to appear, in your preferred order.
 To remove a field, simply move it back over to Available Fields and it will no longer be visible in that layout.

 Assign the layout to your product